Wick rotation derivation for weak values of the density and time-dependent density functional theory: Theory

-A few comments are in order about the differences between equations (\ref{dens1})-(\ref{init1}) and those of ring polymers.
-For rings, a propagator $q({\bf r}_0,{\bf r},\beta)$ is solved to provide the diagonal elements $q({\bf r},{\bf r},\beta)$ needed for the cyclic architecture, but for linear polymers, since the final position need not be the same as the initial position, one can integrate out the ${\bf r}_0$ variable to yield a simpler propagator.
-Similarly, the initial condition $q({\bf r}_0,{\bf r},0) = \delta({\bf r}-{\bf r}_0)$ for a polymer trajectory can be integrated over ${\bf r}_0$ to yield the simpler initial condition (\ref{init1}).
-The density for ring polymers as a function of position $n({\bf r})$ has been shown to be \cite{Thompson2019, Thompson2020}
+A few comments are in order about the differences between equations (\ref{dens1})--(\ref{init1b}) and those of ring polymers.
+For rings, a propagator $q({\bf r}_0,{\bf r},\beta)$ (and similarly $q^\dag$) is solved to provide the diagonal elements $q({\bf r},{\bf r},\beta)$ needed for the cyclic architecture.
+But for linear polymers, since the final position need not be the same as the initial position, one can integrate out the ${\bf r}_0$ variable to yield a simpler propagator.
+Similarly, the initial condition $q({\bf r}_0,{\bf r},0) = \delta({\bf r}-{\bf r}_0)$ for a polymer trajectory can be integrated over ${\bf r}_0$ to yield the simpler initial condition (\ref{init1}) (and likewise (\ref{init1b})).
+The density for ring polymers as a function of position $n({\bf r})$ has been shown to be (see appendix \ref{app-polymers} and references \onlinecite{Thompson2019, Thompson2020})

 and so one might expect the linear expression to be